c08oprkiua/SMM-Level-Format-Documentation/metadata.md

 # Time Limit
 The time limit on the course is stored at offset `0x70` as an unsigned 16 bit integer, and is 2 bytes long.
-I'm not sure what happens if you set it to a number that isn't one of the locked intervals Nintendo provided (eg. above 500).
+This can be a number much higher than the 500 second max that Nintendo put into the SMM editor without issue, just make sure it's a number that fits in the 2 byte space.

 # Autoscroll Setting